DIY approach can be a bad bet when negotiating credits and incentives

 - Third, documenting your deal.
 The economic benefit you receive will be the result of a contract between you and the jurisdiction granting the incentive.
-Even with the best intentions on both sides, the contract documenting the deal often fails to deliver the full benefit intended because the company involved failed to execute an agreement that fully reflects the verbal commitments made by both the company and the jurisdiction.
+Even with the best intentions on both sides, the agreement documenting the deal often fails to deliver the full benefit intended because the business involved failed to execute an agreement that fully reflects the verbal commitments made by both the company and the jurisdiction.

 Governmental economic developers’ role

 Developers are charged with attracting investment and jobs to their communities, first and foremost, so they will be well-versed in the benefits their jurisdiction offers.
 It is not their responsibility to inform your business about the incentives that might be available from a competing jurisdiction.
-Additionally, they may not be fully versed on options available at the state or federal level, including those that may be stacked with the local programs.
+Additionally, they may not be fully versed on options available at the state or federal level, including those that may run concurrently with the local programs.

-Working with professionals experienced in the credits and incentives process helps ensure that you investigate what’s available from all the sites you are considering and helps you understand exactly how competing offers compare.
+Working with professionals experienced in the credits and incentives process helps ensure that you investigate what is available from all the sites you are considering and helps you understand exactly how competing offers compare.
 An experienced advisor can also use the competitive atmosphere to enhance the benefits for your company.
 While many credits and incentives are defined by statute, jurisdictions will also offer customized incentive programs.
 An objective third party can help you investigate your full range of options and handle negotiations with potential locations and enhance the relationships you will rely on as new members of the business community.

 The deal you have is the deal you document